socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

    :alt: Special Attributes.

 Quota Field:
-  Nextcloud can read an LDAP attribute and set the user quota according to its value.
+  cyfrSpaces can read an LDAP attribute and set the user quota according to its value.
 Specify the attribute here, and it will return human-readable values, e.g. "2 GB".
-Any quota set in LDAP overrides quotas set on the Nextcloud user management page.
+Any quota set in LDAP overrides quotas set on the cyfrSpaces user management page.

   * Example: *NextcloudQuota*

 Quota Default:
-  Override Nextcloud default quota for LDAP users who do not have a quota set in the Quota Field.
+  Override cyfrSpaces default quota for LDAP users who do not have a quota set in the Quota Field.

   * Example: *15 GB*